huguesjohnson/RetailClerk89/README.md

 * the 'spaces' option was added to avoid headaches when linking to code from projects using an assembler that ignores spaces in statements

 This has been fully tested on Gens and BlastEm for Linux.
 It has been minimally tested on Genecyst and Gens for Windows.
 The latest build has issues on Genesis Plus and derivatives.

+**Disclaimers**

+This demo is (obviously) not licensed by Sega, there is no relationship between the author of this demo and Sega.

+Although this demo is inspired by late 80s mall culture all locations, characters, and events are fictitious.